gipplab/preprint_generator/backend/README.md

 ## Prerequisites

-To use the Enhanced Preprint Generator Backend, you need to have Node.js and npm installed on your machine.
+To use the Enhanced Preprint Generator, you must have Node version 16.13.0 or higher installed on your machine.

 ## Getting Started